sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

  * Verify DPU is shown in show chassis modules status after DPU powered on

-### 1.7 Check removal of pcie link between NPU and DPU
+### 1.7 Check pcie link status between NPU and DPU

 #### Steps
  * Use `show platform pcieinfo -c` to run the pcie info test to check everything is passing